Eastern Shore League: Founding

-The class D "Eastern Shore League" was started in 1922 using teams from the pre-existing Eastern Shore League, a group which had been playing baseball since the 1890's.
-The first meeting of the class D league was held on October 8, 1921 in Salisbury, Maryland where it was decided that the seven teams that completed the 1921 season would be joined by an eighth team for the 1922 season.
+The class D "Eastern Shore League" was started in 1922 using teams from the pre-existing Eastern Shore League, a group which had been playing baseball since the 1890s.
+The first meeting of the class D league was held on October 8, 1921, in Salisbury, Maryland where it was decided that the seven teams that completed the 1921 season would be joined by an eighth team for the 1922 season.
 The seven teams that completed the 1921 season were Cambridge, Crisfield, Laurel, Pocomoke City, Princess Anne, Salisbury, and Snow Hill.
 Four towns attended the meeting to seek expansion teams; Dover and Milford in Delaware, Berlin in Maryland, and Parksley in Virginia.
 Dover and Milford withdrew their request after it was decided that only one new team would be added for 1922.
 The Parksley team was nominated by Pocomoke City and the Berlin team by Snow Hill, with Berlin winning the vote 4 to 3.
 At this meeting, a $1,750 a month salary limit was put in place and it was decided to divide gate receipts 50/50 with a guarantee of at least $60 per game.
 It was also announced that three town, Berlin, Cambridge, and Princess Anne, would build new ballparks.

-The Board of Directors met on October 22, 1921 and elected Walter B. Miller of Salisbury as the first President of the league.
+The Board of Directors met on October 22, 1921, and elected Walter B. Miller of Salisbury as the first President of the league.
 It was decided upon a 70-game schedule, five games at home and five games on the road, versus each team in the league for the 1922 season, with the final day being Labor Day.
-A general admission fee of 40 cents, including war tax, was set, and it was decided that each team should post an $875 guarantee by March 1, 1922 in order to assure the team would finish out the season.
+A general admission fee of 40 cents, including war tax, was set, and it was decided that each team should post an $875 guarantee by March 1, 1922, in order to assure the team would finish out the season.
 At this point, it was decided that having three teams in Worcester County would be too many.
 The director for each of the three teams, Berlin, Pocomoke City, and Snow Hill, volunteered for their team to withdraw.
 A vote was held and Snow Hill was eliminated, with the opening for the eighth team in the inaugural season being offered to Parksley, Virginia.